Crispy Mexican Potatoes

 FAQs

-How can I stop my potatoes sticking to the tray?
+How can I stop my potatoes from sticking to the tray?

 To prevent sticking, ensure the baking tray is well-oiled before adding the potatoes.
 You can also use parchment paper or a silicone baking mat for added non-stick properties.